|"Decision Against Time" (1957).|

 The scene I like the best is one in which Hawkins makes a long, strained walk to the aviation office, barely maintaining his composure after all the stress he has faced.
 I know what that is like, and Hawkins does a fabulous job of showing how built-up pressure becomes hardest to control only after the difficult task is done.
 A very human way to react.
 A brilliant acting job.

 Notable also for being one of Donald Pleasance's first film roles - he always looked basically the same throughout his long career! - and the fact that this is a purely British film, made at Ealing, featuring British actors who fit their roles nicely.
-No false Hollywood touches.
+There are no false Hollywood touches, this is a straightforward tale with a clear resolution.
 Recommended.